XpiritCommunityEvents/HOL/labs/1-migratingrepository.md

 ```

 #### Authentication
 Since we are using a `Private` repository, you need to authenticate your session.
-If you have installed Git for Windows with the Credential Manager option, this information will be stored on your machine after authenticatnig for the first time.
+If you have installed Git for Windows with the Credential Manager option, this information will be stored on your machine after authenticating for the first time.

 For the authentication you can either use SSH or HTTPS.